-The optimal amount of protein is between 0.8g to 1g of protein per kg of body weight per day.
+The optimal amount of protein is around 1g of protein per kg of body weight per day.

 The best protein sources include fish, lean grass-fed beef, poultry, shellfish and molluscs, tempeh, whey or pea protein powder.

 Eat just the right amount of protein for your body.
-Keep a food journal and track your protein intake to see how much protein works best for you based on your energy levels and mood.
+Keep a food journal and track your protein intake (or use an app) to see how much protein works best for you based on your energy levels and mood.